praF02/anevicon/README.md

 This is how you are able to build your own stress-testing bot.
 Now you can follow [the official documentation](https://docs.rs/anevicon_core) to learn more about the `anevicon_core` abstractions.

 ## Cautions
- - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
+ - The goal of Anevicon is to produce the maximum possible (for your computer) load on the specified receiver.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.

 - Anevicon was developed as a means of testing stress resistance of web servers, and not for hacking, that is, the author of the project **IS NOT RESPONSIBLE** for any damage caused by your use of my program.